-We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
-We may be compensated by linking to Amazon.com and affiliated sites at no additional cost to you!
-Thank you for your support.
+We are a participant in affiliate programs like the Amazon Services LLC Associates Program, an affiliate advertising program.
+We may be compensated by linking to these sites at no additional cost to you!
+Thanks for your support.

-But, if you’re not ready to splurge on an ultrasonic or nebulizing diffuser, you can make a simple homemade essential oil diffuser with just a few items.
+If you’re not ready to splurge on an ultrasonic or nebulizing diffuser, you can make a simple homemade essential oil diffuser with just a few items.

 Keep reading to learn how to make an essential oil reed diffuser.

 A reed diffuser is a liquid form of air freshener that dispurses scents into a room using long reeds (or sticks) that are inserted into a glass bottle.